Tizimín Municipality: History

 In the days before the Spanish conquest of Yucatán, Tizimin municipality was a part of the province of Cupules.

 1542 The Spanish captain Sebastian Burgos, with his companion Francisco de Montejo (a Nephew), conquered the territory.

-1543 The town of Valladolid is founded on the banks of the lagoon Chouac-Ha. (it is important to note here that the Chouac-Ha lagoon, which was the original location of the now city of Valladolid, now belongs to the municipality of Tizimin.
+1543 The town of Valladolid is founded on the banks of the lagoon Chouac-Ha.
+(Chouac-Ha lagoon, which was the original location of the now city of Valladolid, now belongs to the municipality of Tizimin.)
 While Valladolid was founded in here, it was later abandoned as the residents had too many problems with mosquitoes and humidity.
 As the site is part of the municipality of Tizimin, the fact that this historical event that occurred in the municipality is highlighted as part of its history.

 1549 Tizimin was a land parcel owned by Captain Sebastian de Burgos.

 1824 The State Congress decrees the reestablishment of Indian republics.
 Tizimin was one of those republics.

 1835 A conservative unitary system of government was instituted in Mexico (a centralized dictatorship unconstitutionally brought forth and held by the then-President: Santa Anna.
 Yucatán became a department, and authority was imposed from the center.

 1838 Discontent increased and an insurrection erupted in Tizimín in May, advocating Yucatecan independence.

 1870 This year the parish priest of the village of Tizimin, Manuel Luciano Perez, sends a rare manuscript that has been called Chilam Balam of Tizimin to the Bishop of Yucatán, Crescendo Carrillo y Ancona, with the remark that it has been in his possession for a number of years.
 It is now preserved in the National Museum of Anthropology and History in Mexico City.

 1913 On November 30 the inauguration of the railway from Espita-Tizimin, on this day the first locomotive arrives at the station in Tizimin.

 1943 On May 29 start of the fourth centenary celebrations of the founding of Valladolid, in the Chouac-Ha (in this place was founded the city of Valladolid on the site that belongs to the municipality of Tizimin).

 1975 For the first time in the history of Yucatán, a European monarch comes to visit Tizimin and its people.
 On February 28 Queen Elizabeth II of the United Kingdom of Great Britain formally inaugurated the zoo and botanical garden at Tizimin.
 Queen Elizabeth II also visited Uxmal and until recently the chain that was added so that she could climb the temple of the magician was still in place.